A Three-groups Non-local Model for Combining Heterogeneous Data Sources to Identify Genes Associated with Parkinson's Disease: Simulations

-The results in Figure \ref{fig:proper_scoring} suggest that the three-groups versions of GWAS and RNA-seq, taken separately, are uniformly at least as good as standard analysis tools, and in some cases much better.
+The results in Figure \ref{fig:proper_scoring} suggest that the three-groups versions of GWAS and RNA-seq, taken separately, are at least as good as standard analysis tools, and in some cases much better.
 Particularly striking is how much better the three-groups RNA-seq model performs in terms of log score, relative to \texttt{DESeq2}, \texttt{edgeR}, and \texttt{limma+voom}.
 This, again, is obtained without any normalizing schemes or elaborate tuning in the three-groups model.
-The Brier scores show less dramatic differences.

-Consideration of Figures \ref{fig:GWAS_one_run} and \ref{fig:one_run} suggests that the choice of cutoff for the classification boundary between null and non-null should vary by model.
-To assess performance of models at differing cutoffs, we compare the area under the receiver operating characteristic (ROC) curve (Figure \ref{fig:proper_scoring}(c)), a popular metric in the classification literature.
-In addition, we show as the true positive rate (i.e. power) computed at a cutoff for each model set such that each resulted in a fixed average false positive rate (Figure \ref{fig:proper_scoring}(d)).
+To assess performance of models at differing cutoffs, we compare the area under the receiver operating characteristic curve (Figure \ref{fig:proper_scoring}(c)), a popular metric in the classification literature.
+In addition, we show the true positive rate (i.e. power) computed at a cutoff for each model set such that each resulted in a fixed average false positive rate (Figure \ref{fig:proper_scoring}(d)).
 The joint models are superior to individual models in each metric and our three-groups family of models correctly identifies at least as many non-null genes as competitors while including very few false positives.

-These simulations (and others shown in the Appendix) demonstrate the value in the joint structure of our model (even when most of the signal comes from one data type).
-Finally, a recurring theme in our investigation was the sparsity imposed by the three-groups family of models; Figures \ref{fig:GWAS_one_run} and \ref{fig:one_run} demonstrate that the three-groups models have a strong preference for fewer non-null genes, as explained in \ref{sec:mult_adj}, even with a uniform (i.e. non-informative) prior on the unit simplex for the group inclusion probabilities.
+These simulations (and others) demonstrate the value in the joint structure of our model (even when most of the signal comes from one data type).
+We investigate the performance of our model under scenarios with missing data, signal in one but not both data modalities, hyperprior sensitivity, and so forth with additional simulations in Sections 5 of the Supplementary Materials.
+Finally, a recurring theme in our investigation was the sparsity imposed by the three-groups family of models; Figures \ref{fig:GWAS_one_run} and \ref{fig:one_run} demonstrate that the three-groups models have a strong preference for fewer non-null genes, as explained in Section 2 of the Supplementary Materials, even with a uniform (i.e. non-informative) prior on the unit simplex for the group inclusion probabilities.